Libyan frigate Dat Assawari: Modifications

 During the 1979–1981 refit, Dat Assawari's armament and sensors were both modified.
 The Limbo mortar was removed, its well plated over, and four single Mk I Otomat anti-ship missiles and two triple 12.75 in ASW torpedo tubes fitted in the space thus created.
 The Seacat launcher was replaced by a quadruple launcher for Aspide surface-to-air missiles.
 The complete sensor suite was replaced by Decca TM 1229 navigation radar, Selenia RAN-10S and RAN-12L/X air/surface search radars, two Italian fire-control radars, Thomson-CSF Diodon sonar and an Italian combat date information system were installed.

 Construction and career

 Dat Assawari was ordered by Libya from Vosper Thornycroft in February 1968.
 The frigate was laid down on 27 September 1968 and launched on 13 October 1969.
 Following sea trials the ship performed work up training at Portland, United Kingdom.
 The ship sailed for Tripoli in 1973 and was commissioned on 1 February 1973.
 In 1979, the frigate underwent modernisation at CNR Riva Trigoso, Italy.
 On 29 October 1980, while undergoing modernisation, the vessel was rocked by an explosion.
-The vessel had been mined by swimmers suspected of being of French origin.
+The vessel had been mined by swimmers from the French Service Action of SDECE.
 Despite the setback, the vessel's modernisation was completed after sea trials in 1983.
 The following year, Dat Assawari returned to Italy to undergo engine repairs which were completed in 1985.
 By 1989, the vessel had returned to Italy again, in a partially disarmed and non-operational state.